Learning from the mistakes of others can help you avoid some pain. That’s why I love reading non-fiction.

 I did not only lose $2,000.
 I also lost $2,000 worth of valuable tax-sheltered contribution room.
 I missed the opportunity to grow $2,000 tax free – an opportunity cost.

 Over 30 years, at an 8% return, that $2,000 could have grown to $20,100.
 I could have sold for a tax-free gain of $18,100.
 Or, I could have used the $20,100 to pull $600 tax-free annually, forever, assuming a 3% sustainable withdrawal rate.

-If you want to gamble in high-risk items, do so in your taxable account.
+If you need to gamble in lottery like stocks or options, do so in your taxable account.
 This will preserve valuable contribution room.
 Plus, you can write off losses.